Haivision/srt/docs/handshake.md

 recognition is easy -- the HSv4 client does not look at the `Version` value, whereas HSv5 clients can quickly recognize the version from the `Version` field.
-The parties only continue with the HSv5 Rendezvous process when `Version` = 5 for both.
+The parties only continue with the HSv5 Rendezvous process when `Version` = 5 for both, otherwise the process continues exclusively according to *HSv4* rules.

 With HSv5 Rendezvous, both parties create a cookie.
 This is necessary for the Initiator and Responder roles assignment -- a process called a "cookie contest".
-Each party generates a cookie value (a 32-bit number) that can be compared with one another.
-The only requirement is that both must use the same port number.
-Since you can't have two sockets on the same machine bound to the same device and port and operating independently), it's virtually impossible that the parties will generate identical cookies.
+Each party generates a cookie value (a 32-bit number) out of host, port, and current time with 1 minute accuracy, scrambled next by MD5 sum calculation.
+This cookie value is then compared with one another.

+Since you can't have two sockets on the same machine bound to the same device and port and operating independently, it's virtually impossible that the parties will generate identical cookies.
 Nonetheless, there is a simple fallback for when they appear to be equal, which is that the connection will not be made until the cookies are regenerated (which should happen after a minute or so).
+This situation might occur, however, when a user mistakenly specified the connection target as localhost.

 When one party's cookie value is greater than its peer's, it wins the cookie contest and becomes Initiator (the other party becomes the Responder).